hidu/cmd2http/README.md

 }
 </pre>

-##custon index page
+##custon style page
 use /s/ as static root
 use /s/index.html as index page
 you can use /s/my.css and /s/my.js to control the help page form

 <pre>